astronomer/airflow-guides/guides/soda-data-quality.md

 In this guide, we will cover key features of Soda Core and how to use it with Airflow.

-> **Note**: For a general overview on how to approach data quality, and of different tools available to run data quality checks using Airflow, see the 'Data Quality and Airflow' guide.
+> **Note**: For a general overview on how to approach data quality, and of different tools available to run data quality checks using Airflow, see the '[Data quality and Airflow](https://www.astronomer.io/guides/data-quality)' guide.

 ## Assumed knowledge

 To get the most out of this guide, you should have knowledge of:

 - How to design a data quality approach.
-See Data Quality and Airflow.
+See [Data quality and Airflow](https://www.astronomer.io/guides/data-quality).
 - The basics of Soda Core.
 See [How Soda Core works](https://docs.soda.io/soda-core/how-core-works.html).
 - Airflow operators.
 See [Operators 101](https://www.astronomer.io/guides/what-is-an-operator/).
 - Relational Databases.
 See [IBM's "Relational Databases Explained"](https://www.ibm.com/cloud/learn/relational-databases).